 - Once melted, tip in the sifted icing sugar and combine well, it make take a bit of beating.
 Add in the zest of one of the limes.

 - Stir through and pour into the tin and smooth over the mixture.
 Sprinkle on some more lime zest and press into the top of the fudge and store in the fridge for at least 3-4 hours to set, or overnight!

 - Once set – remove from the tin and cut into the squares (I cut 1″ squares) , return to the fridge for another couple of hours to finish setting if its still a little soft – ENJOY!

-If your Gin is still a little soft, try leaving it in the fridge for another night, and it’ll harden.
+- If your fudge is still a little soft, try leaving it in the fridge for another night, and it’ll harden.
 You can also add in another 200g of white chocolate to help, however that will reduce the flavour of the gin.

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.